grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 > **Note:** Available from grafana-image-renderer v3.9.0+

-Instruct headless browser instance whether to register metrics for the duration of every rendering step.
+Instruct a headless browser instance on whether to record metrics for the duration of every rendering step.
 Default is `false`.

 It can be useful to set this to `true` when optimizing the rendering mode settings to improve the plugin performance or when troubleshooting.